casper-network/ceps/text/0042-network-qos.md

 [reference-level-explanation]: #reference-level-explanation

-For identification, the a peer includes its validator public key and signs its peer ID, nonced by TLS server/client random.
+For identification, a peer includes its validator public key and signs its peer ID, nonced by TLS server/client random.
 This information is optional, but allows the networking to know that the connection belongs to a particular validator.

 Consensus (or another component) periodically announces the fingerprints of active and upcoming validators, allowing the networking to rank and allocate bandwidth accordingly.